 Get Lost in the Lanes of Cordoba for its Patios

 The Moorish Caliphs gave much importance to beautiful houses that resemble the gardens of heaven.
-Each quarter in Cordoba has rooms on its periphery and at the centre lies their ‘Patios’ or courtyard gardens.
+Each quarter in Cordoba has rooms on its periphery and at the center lies their ‘Patios’ or courtyard gardens.
 The quarters are whitewashed in dazzling white.
 The flowerpots punctuated on these walls thus give it a look of a white carpet studded with flowery dots.
-Almost every café, brewery and lanes are decked up with these lovely flowers right after the onset of spring.
+Almost every café, brewery, and lanes are decked up with these lovely flowers right after the onset of spring.
 If you are not in Cordoba during its flower festival, you can just randomly roam around the streets of Cordoba and enter any of the patios after the house owner’s permission.
 Apart from this, the following spots are always studded beautifully giving you an idea about the look of the houses in Cordoba during its festival.

 - Calleja De Las Flores: It is a cute little lane roofed by Moorish style arches.
 The location is very famous as it is nearby the mosque.
 Almost every tourist in Cordoba visits this lane, and thus you must wake up early to avoid this crowd.
 Despite being touristy it is really worth it to visit it just once.

 - Palacio De Viana: Those who aren’t lucky enough to visit Cordoba during its flower festival has an option to visit Palacio De Viana which remains open for public.
 However, it will cost you to visit the interiors and the 12 Patios designed in different patterns.